 Ouverture du Art & Design Atomium Museum

-Ends in 2 months: December 11, 2015 → January 5, 2017Ouverture du Art & Design Atomium Museum à Bruxelles A Bruxelles vient de s'ouvrir le Art & Design Atomium Museum, un espace d’échange moderne unique et un projet muséal global qui, au-delà de l’originalité de la présentation d’objets en plastique colorés, tend à s’imposer comme un centre d’art de premier plan.
+Ends in about 1 month: December 11, 2015 → January 5, 2017Ouverture du Art & Design Atomium Museum à Bruxelles A Bruxelles vient de s'ouvrir le Art & Design Atomium Museum, un espace d’échange moderne unique et un projet muséal global qui, au-delà de l’originalité de la présentation d’objets en plastique colorés, tend à s’imposer comme un centre d’art de premier plan.

 The Plasticarium — Permanent exhibition